tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 Christ Himself.
 At the apex of His mortal ministry, when He was about to suffer the sins, pain, sickness, and sorrows of all humankind,[^alma-7:11-12]
-He deferred humbly to His Father's will and knowledge:[^matt-26:39-luke-22:42]
+He deferred humbly to His Father’s will and knowledge:[^matt-26:39-luke-22:42]

 > O my Father, if it be possible, let this cup pass from me: nevertheless not as